mathieulagrange/doce/manual/tutorial.rst

 Define metrics
 ==============

-Before inspecting the results of our computation, we have to define how the metrics stored on disc shall be reduced and interpreted.
+Before inspecting the results of our computation, we have to define how the output stored on disc shall be reduced to metrics for interpretation purposes.

-To do so, we have to add some lines to the set function:
+To do so, we have to use the :meth:`~doce.Experiment.set_metric` method.

 .. code-block:: python
     :linenos:

-    def set():
-      ...
     # set the metrics
-      experiment.setMetrics(
-        # the average and the standard deviation of the accuracy are expressed in percents (+ specifies a higher-the-better metric)
-        accuracy = ['mean%+', 'std%'],
-        # the duration is averaged over folds (* requests statistical analysis, - specifies a lower-the-better metric)
+    experiment.set_metric(
+      name = 'accuracy',
+      percent=True,
+      higher_the_better= True,
+      significance = True,
+      precision = 10
+      )

+    experiment.set_metric(
+      name = 'acc_std',
+      output = 'accuracy',
+      func = np.std,
+      percent=True
+      )

+    # custom metric function shall input an np.nd_array and output a scalar
+    def my_metric(data):
+      return np.sum(data)

+    experiment.set_metric(
+      name = 'acc_my_metric',
+      output = 'accuracy',
-        duration = ['mean*-']
+      func = my_metric,
+      percent=True
       )

 Display metrics